-- In 2019, Stormwater staff continues baseline monitoring in the Roanoke River and its tributaries, but also has began a source tracking program to determine potential sources of bacteria, in addition to the baseline monitoring.
-Staff coordinates with the Hampton Roads Sanitation District to use their technology which utilizes DNA analysis to identify if the E.coli source is human or another source.
+- In 2019, Stormwater staff began a source tracking program to determine sources of bacteria, in addition to the baseline monitoring.
+Staff coordinates with the Hampton Roads Sanitation District to use their technology which utilizes microbial source tracking to identify if the E.coli source is human or another source.
 This new technology allows for more advanced tracking and elimination of bacteria sources.
-Using this method, there have been three successful repairs made to remove human sourced bacteria sources from the City MS4 system in the Ore Branch, Roanoke River and Carvin Creek watersheds.
-Staff continues to track sources of bacteria with this method in Carvin Creek, Ore Branch, Murray Run, Roanoke River, and Horton Branch watersheds.
+Using this method, there have been multiple successful repairs made to remove human sourced bacteria sources from the City MS4 system.
+Staff continues to track sources of bacteria with this method in City watersheds.